What Is a Reference Letter?

-- Character Reference for Immigration.
-Applying for an immigrant visa or permanent residency often requires submitting a Letter of Recommendation for Immigration.
-This type of reference letter can be used when an individual is applying for citizenship and needs a document that will describe their positive character traits and behaviors.
+- Applying for an immigrant visa or permanent residency often requires submitting a character reference for immigration.
+This type of Reference Letter can be used when an individual is applying for citizenship and needs a document that will describe their positive character traits and behaviors.
 The document can be written by a colleague or a close friend.

-- Character Reference for Court.
-A Character Reference Letter for Court can be used in situations when an individual is accused of a crime.
+- A character reference for court can be used in situations when an individual is accused of a crime.
 The letter can be provided to the judge, from which they will get an impression of the accused and make a decision about the penalty.
 The letter can be provided by a coworker, friend, family member, etc.

-- Character Reference for Lease.
-A Landlord Reference Letter can be requested by a landlord when an individual is applying for a lease.
+- A character reference for a lease can be requested by a landlord when an individual is applying for a lease.
 In this case, the potential landlord would like to receive a document written by the individual’s previous landlord that will give a proper characterization of them.

 How to Write a Reference Letter?

 - Introduction.
-In the first part of the document, the character witness can introduce themselves and indicate why they are suitable to give a reference for the individual.
+In the first part of the document, the person providing the reference (i.e., the "character witness") can introduce themselves and indicate why they are suitable to give a reference for the individual.
 They can explain under which circumstances they have met the individual, how well they know them, and how often they used to interfere.
 This information will help a receiver understand how reliable their opinion of the individual is;

-- Individual’s Characteristics.
-A character witness can use this part to characterize the individual by stating their professional skills, personal qualities, and other features that can depend on the circumstances of the situation in which the document was requested;
+- The individual's characteristics.
+The character witness can use this part to characterize the individual by stating their professional skills, personal qualities, and other features that can depend on the circumstances of the situation in which the document was requested;

-- Examples.
+- Examples and personal stories.
 Here the character witness can provide personal stories and evidence that will illustrate why they characterized the individual a certain way.
 It can contain descriptions of different experiences of the individual that the character witness has seen first hand;

 - Signature.
 To verify the information presented in the document, the character witness should sign and date it.